NVIDIA/NVFlare/docs/user_guide/high_availabilty.rst

 All the FLComponents in the FL workflow have the option to implement the StatePersistable, which is to decide what kind of data needs to persist and migrate to another server in the case of HA SP cutover.
 The FL snapshot includes the current running state of all the FLComponents, the FLContext, and the current Job workspace.
 Once the HA SP cutover occurs, the new SP will restore the FLContext, the Job workspace, and all the components' working states.
+Note that depending on when the state is persisted, there is potentially a portion of work that may still be lost when the state is restored.

 FLCompoent
 ==========